jlevy/og-equity-compensation/README.md

 🄳 **Employment taxes** are an additional kind of federal tax beyond ordinary income tax, and consist of Social Security and
 [Medicare taxes](https://www.irs.gov/businesses/small-businesses-self-employed/questions-and-answers-for-the-additional-medicare-tax)
-that are withheld from your paycheck.
+that are withheld from a person’s paycheck.
+Employment taxes are also referred to as
+[**payroll taxes**](https://en.wikipedia.org/wiki/Payroll_tax) as they often show up on employee pay stubs.

-The Social Security wage withholding rate is **6.2%** up to the FICA wage base.
+- The Social Security wage withholding rate in 2018 is **6.2%** up to the FICA wage base.
   The Medicare component is **1.45%**, and it does not phase out above the FICA wage base.
-You’ll also hear these called [**payroll taxes**](https://en.wikipedia.org/wiki/Payroll_tax) as they often show up on your pay stub.

 - 🚧 Review and add more links on SS and Medicare taxes.